phosae/x-kubernetes/apiserver-proxy/README.md

 The apiserver-proxy works as middle proxy between client-go/kubectl and kube-apiserver.

-When handle `get/list` requests, the apiserver-proxy firstly list/watch resources from kube-apiserver.
+When handling `get/list` requests, the apiserver-proxy firstly list/watch resources from kube-apiserver.
 All subsequence `get/list` requests are returned from cache.

 Requests with verbs `watch/post/patch/update/delete` are forwarded to kube-apiserver.